quarkymatter/phi_or_theta/README.md

 ## Affiliation
-The Telescope Array, The University of Utah
+The Telescope Array, The University of Utah, 2023
-[2023]